zowe/docs-site/docs/user-guide/configure-xmem-server.md

 The cross memory server runtime artifacts, the JCL for the started tasks, the parmlib, and members containing sample configuration commands are found in the `SZWESAMP` PDS sample library.

-The load modules for the cross memory server and an auxiliary server it uses are found in the `SZWEAUTH` PDSE.
+The load modules for the cross memory server and the corresponding auxiliary server are found in the `SZWEAUTH` PDSE.

   - **Convenience Build**
   The location of `SZWESAMP` and `SZWEAUTH` for a convenience build depends on the value of the `zowe.setup.dataset.prefix` parameters in the `zowe.yaml` file used to configure the `zwe install` command, see [Install the MVS data sets](./install-zowe-zos-convenience-build.md#step-5-install-the-mvs-data-sets).